The Body Snatcher (1945 film): Plot

 MacFarlane performs Georgina's operation, and she recovers well, but still cannot walk.
 Frustrated, MacFarlane gets drunk at the pub, where Gray torments him by saying his studies with Dr. Knox taught him about dead bodies, not how to heal people.
 When Gray reminds MacFarlane that he helped keep the doctor from becoming involved in the trial of Burke and Hare, MacFarlane tells Gray that he is no longer afraid and demands Gray leave him alone.

 Joseph visits Gray to blackmail him about the murder of the street singer, and Gray acts agreeable, before smothering Joseph to death.
-Gray delivers the body to MacFarlane as a "gift", and, when MacFarlane finds it, he tells Fettes to prepare Joseph for dissection and goes to deal with Gray.
+Gray delivers the body to MacFarlane as a "gift", and when MacFarlane finds it, he tells Fettes to prepare Joseph for dissection and goes to deal with Gray.
 Fettes feels trapped, but Meg Cameron, MacFarlane's housekeeper and secret wife, tells Fettes about MacFarlane's past and convinces him to leave.

 MacFarlane tries to bribe Gray to stop tormenting him, but Gray rejects the offer, saying he enjoys having a great man under his thumb.
 Enraged, MacFarlane beats Gray to death.
 He tells Meg that he is finally rid of Gray, but she has doubts.

 The next day, Fettes sees Georgina stand up.
-He rushes to tell MacFarlane, but Meg says the doctor is in Penicuik, where he went to sell Gray's horse and cab after using the body for dissection.
+He rushes to tell MacFarlane, but Meg says the doctor is in Penicuik, where he went to sell Gray's horse and cab after using his body for dissection.
 Fettes takes MacFarlane's carriage and gives MacFarlane the news in a tavern.
-A group of mourners enter, and MacFarlane, his spirits high, decides to dig up their relative's body so he can teach his students to perform "miracles".
+A group of mourners enters, and MacFarlane, his spirits high, decides to dig up their relative's body so he can teach his students to perform "miracles".

 Fettes and MacFarlane seat the unearthed corpse, wrapped in a tarp, between them in MacFarlane's carriage.
 As they drive through the dark and the heavy rain, MacFarlane begins to hear Gray taunting him.
 He stops and orders Fettes to get down and shine a lamp on the body, and when he uncovers the head, he sees Gray's face.
 The horse bolts, leaving Fettes behind, and MacFarlane struggles with Gray's corpse, which seems to be trying to grasp him.
 After separating from the horse, the carriage tumbles down a steep hill.
-When Fettes reaches the wreck, he finds MacFarlane's dead body next to the corpse of the woman he and MacFarlane dug up.
+When Fettes reaches the wreck, he finds MacFarlane's dead body next to the corpse of the woman MacFarlane and he had dug up.